anasaitcheikh/SchoolManagement/README.md

 You can know acces to the client's interface throught [http://localhost:4200](http://localhost:4200)

-Note: If your backend serveur is binded to a different port but 8080, please change the port number in ${FRONTEND_FOLDER}/utils/server.conf.ts
+Note: If your backend server is binded to a different port but 8080, please change the port number in ${FRONTEND_FOLDER}/utils/server.conf.ts

 ## Documentation